 Trim Castle is the largest, best-preserved & most impressive Anglo-Norman castle in Ireland.
 Trim get its name from the Irish Baile Átha Troim, meaning ‘Town of the Ford of the Elder Trees', indicating that this was an important fording point on the River Boyne.
 Such was the significance of this crossing point that by the fifth century a chieftain's dún (fort) and an early monastery were sited here.
 Trim Castle was built In 1172, shortly after the arrival of the Anglo-Normans in Ireland.
 King Henry II granted his baron Hugh de Lacy the Kingdom of Meath, along with custody of Dublin.
 The King feared that another of his barons Richard de Clare (also known as Strongbow) might set up a rival Anglo-Norman kingdom in Ireland, and gave de Lacy Meath as a counterbalance to Strongbow's powerbase in the south of Leinster.

-Trim Castle passed from the de Lacy family to Geoffrey de Geneville, an important French knight and crusader who had become a loyal supporter of Henry III of England and his son Edward I. From the de Geneville family it passed to the Mortimers (including the imfamous Roger Mortimer who helped Queen Isabella depose her husband Edward II).
+Trim Castle passed from the de Lacy family to Geoffrey de Geneville, an important French knight and crusader who had become a loyal supporter of Henry III of England and his son Edward I. Geoffrey built the great hall beside the keep and founded the Dominican Blackfriary in the north of the tow.
+From the de Geneville family it passed to the Mortimers (including the imfamous Roger Mortimer who helped his lover Queen Isabella depose her husband Edward II).
 From the Mortimers it then passed to being a possession of the Duke of York until the War of the Roses, when it was finally seized as a royal property.

 The unique twenty-sided cruciform design of the keep (with walls 3m thick) is an example of the experimental military architecture of the period.
 It served as both the domestic and administrative centre of the castle.
 By 1500 much of Ireland was back in the hands of Gaelic Chieftains and the territory under English control had been reduced to an area around Dublin, known as ‘The Pale'.
 By this time Trim Castle was in decline; however, it remained an important outpost protecting the north- western frontier of The Pale.